WriskHQ/DataDocs/documentation/policy_transaction-properties-the-risk_factors-schema.md

 #/properties/risk_factors#/properties/risk_factors
 ```

-An explanation about the purpose of this instance.
+An array that describes the factors which are used to price the insurance risk.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                                       |